mvizm2015/Projects_WC/README.md

-# Projects_WC
+# Wyncode Week Two Ruby Basics

+FizzBuzz
+- If the number is a multiple of 3 print "Fizz" instead of the number.
-Projects completed in week two.
-FizzBuzz - if number is multiple of 3, 5 or both.
+- If the number is a multiple of 5 print "Buzz" instead of the number.
+- For the numbers which are multiples of both 3 and 5 print "FizzBuzz" instead of the number.
-Create a Person class, add abilities to three new Person's

-should print the following:
+Create a Person class, add abilities to three new Person's: should print the following:
-The people are rising up!
+- The people are rising up!
-Sandy is rioting!
+- Sandy is rioting!
-Joe is rioting!
+- Joe is rioting!
-Tim is rioting!
+- Tim is rioting!